-Disclaimer: I find nothing, absolutely nothing, wrong with wanting to spend money on your classroom.
+Disclaimer: This is not a dig at anyone who shops for their classroom.
+I find nothing, absolutely nothing, wrong with wanting to spend money on your classroom.
 I have in the past and I will in the future.
-But there are some stages of life where other things take precedent over a new set of plastic organizer bins or a stack full of books for your library.
+But there are some stages of life where other things take precedence over a new set of plastic organizer bins or a stack full of books for your library.
 And I want to remind you that it’s okay.

 Here’s why I am choosing to have a frugal summer as far as it comes to purchasing items for my classroom.